Wait... Where Are All the Black Friday 2019 Deals?

 Cut Back on the Coffee

-We know the siren song that is Starbucks' Pumpkin Spice Latte, but if you're looking to save, it's time to cut back on your coffee habit.
-If you stop every morning for a prework caffeine boost, that's $4.25 a day, $21.25 a week, or $85 a month — all for the smallest sized #PSL.
-So you have to ask yourself whether you'd rather have your daily latte fix or that new television, iPad, or laptop.
+It might be a bit cliché, but if you're looking to save, it's time to cut back on your coffee habit.
+If you stop every morning for a pre-work caffeine boost, that's $4.25 a day, $21.25 a week, or $85 a month — all for the smallest #PSL.

 Potential Savings: $51 to $85 a month for a daily latte drinker